manu-pc/deltarune-en-galego/README.md

 ### installation

+- get the latest release from github
-- download the included files
+- download deltagal.zip
-- extract them into the **DELTARUNE** steam directory
+- extract into the **DELTARUNE** steam directory
   (this can be accessed from steam by selecting “browse local files” in the game options)
 - replace all files when prompted
 - when launching the game, a **language config** option should appear, allowing you to switch to galician